vmware-tanzu/tanzu-dev-portal/content/practices/insight-prioritization/index.md

 ---
-title: "Insight Prioritization"
-tags: ["Discovery", "Remote"]
-length: "1 - 2 hours"
-participants: "Core team"
-image: "default-cover.png"
+date: '2021-02-09'
-description: "Prioritize any insights that were uncovered during research so the team can use them to make informed product decisions"
+description: Prioritize any insights that were uncovered during research so the team can use them to make informed product decisions
+image: default-cover.png
-lastmod: "2019-02-05"
+lastmod: '2021-03-17'
+length: 1 - 2 hours
+participants: Core team
+tags:
+- Discovery
+- Remote
+title: Insight Prioritization
+what:
+- Whiteboard or digital version like [Miro](https://miro.com/)
+- Painter's tape
+- Any insights you've identified in previous workshops
+when:
+- During Discovery & Framing, after conducting and synthesizing exploratory research.
 why:
 - Insight Prioritization helps us understand "what are the first set of problems that need solving?".
 It looks at insights—"aha!" moments where critical thinking results in a meaningful conclusion—in order to help provide color to our problem space and eventual solutions.

-when:
-- During Discovery & Framing, after conducting and synthesizing exploratory research.

-what:
-- "Whiteboard or digital version like [Miro](https://miro.com/)"
-- Painter's tape
-- Any insights you've identified in previous workshops

 ---

 ## How to Use this Method
 ### Sample Agenda & Prompts
 1. Gather all the insights you discovered from research